Moist Coffee Loaf Cake! This is an absolutely delicious soft, moist cake, easy to make and goes perfect with a lovely cup of coffee too!

 We’d love to hear from you and what you thought of our Moist Coffee Loaf Cake recipe.
 Did you make any changes or add some other goodies?
 Let us know in the comments below.
 Thanks for reading and happy cooking!

-Here’s a few of our very latest Pound Cake recipes for you to enjoy:
+Here’s a couple of our very latest Pound Cake recipes for you to enjoy:

 - 4 Teaspoons of coffee granules dissolved in 1 Tablespoon hot water.